Price drops and restocks rarely happen at convenient times.

 A product goes "back in stock" at 2am.
 A competitor quietly discounts a bundle.
 A vendor changes minimum order quantities.
 And if you're checking manually, you'll miss the moment that matters.

 This guide covers the best ways to track price drops and stock availability across ecommerce sites, supplier catalogs, and product pages—plus a workflow that reduces noise and gives you a clear summary of what changed using BriefPanel.
+We'll also look at what recent retail research actually says about how often prices move and how much stockouts cost, so you can decide how aggressively to monitor.

 What to track on product pages (beyond the price)